puppet-champions/puppet-champions.github.io/_puppeteers/bastelfreak.md

 name: Tim Meusel
 image: https://avatars0.githubusercontent.com/u/341866?v=4
 bio: "@virtapi Stack founder, I do things with Arch Linux, and Puppet on @voxpupuli"
+twitter: BastelsBlog
+github: bastelfreak
+linkedin: # the last part of your profile url
+forge:
+slack: # go to your slack profile, use the [...] more button to copy your member ID
+devto:
+# You can find your StackExchange from the "network profile" link on your stackoverflow page
+stackexchange: # Use the number and username both from your url, eg `15186808/binford2k`
 ---

 Tim (bastelfreak) Meusel works as a DevOps Engineer for GoDaddy EMEA in Cologne,